9712

 Tutorial: What is Telemetry in Networking?

-Before beginning your search for telemetry equipment, you may have asked yourself "what is telemetry" or "what is network telemetry".
-Let's start with telemetry basics.
+Before beginning your search for telemetry equipment, you may have asked yourself "what is the definition of telemetry" or "how does network telemetry work".
+Understanding this is the first step to successful implementation.
+Let's start with the basics.
+Telemetry plays an important role in real-time monitoring of equipment health and system performance.
 We define telemetry as the process of collecting data from equipment and reporting it to your Network Operations Center (NOC).
-Telemetry allows your central station operators to respond to alarm events from remote sources.
+Telemetry allows your central station operators to respond to alarm events from remote sources, gaining insights into potential issues before they escalate.

 Every network is different.
-A universal system won't provide the single coverage you need, and may cost more money than you really need to spend.
+A universal system won't provide the singular coverage you need, and may cost more money than you really need to spend.

-Before you can decide what telemetry system to buy, you need to analyze your network and determine its single monitoring needs.
-Figuring out what you really need your telemetry system to do is your first step to designing a "perfect fit" system.
-A perfect fit system is one that's custom-designed for your network equipment, your available data transport - and your budget.
+Before you can decide what system to buy, you need to analyze your network and determine its monitoring needs.
+Figuring out what your telemetry system really needs to do is your first step to designing a "perfect fit" system.
+A "perfect fit" system is one that's custom-designed for your network equipment, your available data transport, and your budget.
+This allows for long-term efficiency and scalability.

 Start Here: Network and Remote Site Survey

 Your first step to getting your telemetry upgrade rolling is a complete survey of your current network and remote sites.
-This survey will document your existing telemetry situation, in order to build a road map for your upgrade.
+Completing this survey will help clarify what telemetry is in the context of your operations.
+You'll also gather data about how each remote site interacts with your central network.
+This survey will also document your existing situation in order to build a road map for your upgrade.

 In your site survey, you're looking for three things: